Lcornet/GENERA/README.md

 https://bccm.belspo.be/content/bccm-collections-genomic-era

 # NEWS
+20/05 !!!
+BUSCO is now available in GENcontam, from all and busco mode !!!
 16/05 !!!
 EukCC has been added to GENcontams tool version 2.0.0, can be used as an alternative to BUSCO !!!
 11/05 !!!
 BUSCO is temporarily disabled from GENcontams du to permission issue, see issue 23 for info !!!
 10/05 !!!
 Braker has been added to Annotation tool !!!